albertomercurio/ZulipStream.jl/README.md

 end
 ```

-The progress bar will be automatically posted and updated on Zulip every 2 seconds.
+The progress bar will be automatically posted and updated on both your terminal and Zulip every 2 seconds.

 ### Example 2: Markdown Tables and Formatted Output